chennisden/bounce/README.md

 # Packages you need

-In 2021, I wrote several packages partially for the purpose of including them in this class (as well as other classes I develop): `ifallfalse`, `macrolist`, and `palette`, which I have or will publish to CTAN.
+In 2021, I wrote several packages partially for the purpose of including them in this class (as well as other classes I develop): `ifallfalse`, `macrolist`, and `palette`, which I have published to CTAN.
 The class depends on these packages to compile, so make sure you have them.
 Run

     tlmgr install packagename